gkb150139cs/voice-agent/README.md

 ## Design note

 The service separates **fast I/O** (FastAPI + multipart/WebSocket ingestion, resampling to 16 kHz mono, light denoise) from **heavy inference** (Wav2Vec2 forward pass).
 For scale, the API optionally enqueues PCM WAV payloads to **Redis** via **arq**, letting stateless API pods autoscale independently of memory-hungry workers.
 Workers deserialize in RAM, reuse a single loaded model per process, and return structured JSON, which keeps tail latency predictable under burst telephony traffic.
 Audio quality is computed with cheap signal metrics (band-limited SNR proxy, clipping rate, VAD-weighted speech seconds) *before* trusting classifier confidences: when quality is `insufficient` or `degraded`, predictions are damped or marked `unknown`, which matches logistics scenarios (highway noise, GSM artifacts).
 Progressive WebSocket updates re-run inference on a growing buffer so confidence rises as more speech arrives—mirroring the bonus scenario.
 With more time, I would add ONNXRuntime batching, per-language heads, and a calibration layer (temperature scaling) fit on Common Voice; for 1k concurrent calls I would shard Redis queues by tenant, run HPA on workers with GPU node pools, cap upload duration server-side, and add back-pressure when queue depth exceeds SLO.

-## Known limitations

-- CPU inference on the large Wav2Vec2 model may exceed the 500 ms target for long clips; use GPU workers, shorter windows, or ONNX for stricter SLOs.
-- `audioop` µ-law decode uses the Python stdlib module (deprecated in 3.13); swap to `audioop-lts` or `g711` when upgrading interpreters.
-- Language/accent detection is stubbed unless you extend the pipeline (field gated by `ENABLE_LANG_FIELD`).